 Refrigeration is used in the food industry, medicine and mechanical engineering.
 Food and beverages as well as pharmaceutical and medical products can be stored safely in cold rooms for longer periods.
 Fitting parts are cooled before further processing.
 The size and the type of the refrigeration system and the refrigerants used also determine the equipment to be used for gas detection.
 GfG offers gas detection devices for monitoring gases and refrigeration circuits.

-Gas monitoring at minus temperatures
+Gas monitoring at negative temperatures

 » flammable and toxic gases